 - At the end of each line is a link to “Access Online Content” — click that button to take you to the class.

 What can I do before the class starts?

-As soon as you register you will be able to access the introductory material on the course website.
-Use the time before the course starts to become familiar with the website and to review the introductory material on plant identification.
+As soon as you register, you can access the introductory material on the course website.
+Use the time before the course starts to familiarize yourself with the website and review the introductory material on plant identification.

-You can start learning about plant ID now to help you sail through the course.
-Visit places where plants are labeled (botanical gardens, arboretum, demonstration gardens, nurseries, etc.).
+Now, you can learn about plant ID to help you sail through the course.
+Visit places where plants are labeled (botanical gardens, arboretums, demonstration gardens, nurseries, etc.).
 Review your books and magazines, focusing on the types of plants that will be featured in the course.
-Look closely at leaf shape and bloom structure, notice the details and the differences.
-Once the class starts you will see the world in a whole new way.
+Look closely at leaf shape and bloom structure and notice the details and the differences.
+Once the class starts, you will see the world in a whole new way.